degtrdg/home/content/portfolio/Portfolio.md

 ## Projects
 ---
 ### Small Molecule Autocomplete RNN
-Trained LSTM based RNN to have model efficiently enumerate chemical space.
-Used BFS to take top few possibilities in the probability distribution, made design decisions to make model more creative and incentivized to give shorter outputs.
+I trained a LSTM based RNN to efficiently enumerate chemical space given a SMILES input.
+It uses BFS to take the top few possibilities in the probability distribution, and I made model more creative and incentivized it to give shorter outputs.
 <iframe src="https://www.youtube.com/embed/eeZ6qKVMesk?rel=0&modestbranding=1&"
    width="100%"
    height="300em"